kurealnum/react-django-implementation/README.md

 CORS_ALLOW_CREDENTIALS=True
 ```

 Finally, run `docker compose up`.
 If you are in development, and you'd like live reloading, run `docker compose up -w`.
+You should be able to connect to the site at `localhost:1337`

 # Manual Setup